 Now a few months post-surgery, Diana says she feels even better than she did before her surgery.
 “Living in this area, I love everything about shore life: the beach and the ocean,” she says.
 “That’s where I get my energy.”

 Every day, Diana embraces the ocean air and takes 3- to 4-mile walks with her hearing-impaired dog with posttraumatic stress disorder, Savannah, whom she rescued in December 2019.
 “I wear hearing aids because I can’t function without them.
 So when I was looking to adopt a dog and found out there was one en route from South Carolina who was hearing impaired, I knew I had to meet her,” she says.

 With her first two grandchildren born this summer, Diana has plenty to look forward to in addition to her daily walks.
 “I feel like I’m being given a second chance, and I want to make the most of it,” she says.

-- To make an appointment with Dr. Bauer, Dr. Ussery-Kronhaus or another doctor near you, call 800-822-8905 or visit our website.
+- To make an appointment with Robert Kayal, M.D. or another provider call 800-822-8905 or visit our website

 The material provided through HealthU is intended to be used as general information only and should not replace the advice of your physician.
 Always consult your physician for individual care.

 Toms River Man Battles Prostate Cancer with a Can-do Attitude

 When 66-year-old Rudy Manz from Toms River, New Jersey, found out he had an aggressive form of prostate cancer, he fought it with the same can-do attitude with which he approaches life.

 Hazlet Breast Cancer Patient Chooses Groundbreaking Reconstructive Technique

 Nancy Charpek of Hazlet, New Jersey, was in a good mood January 8, 2020, as she headed off to her appointment to learn the results of her latest mammogram.